 First, to be careful to choose the action or experience well – make it challenging and stretching, but not stretched too far.
 You don’t want to enter the panic zone, where your brain is so stressed that you cannot operate at your best.
-On example of fear of heights, you might start by a hike that has a couple of more exposed viewpoints, or paragliding, which is much calm experience than skydiving.
+For an example of fear of heights, you might start with a hike that has a couple of more exposed viewpoints, or paragliding, which is a much calm experience than skydiving.

-The second element, even more important one, is the story you’re telling yourself about that experience.
+The second element, and even more, important one, is the story you’re telling yourself about that experience.
 How you describe the experience to yourself once you go through it shapes how you feel about it and it shapes how you will see challenges in the future.

 In other words, it is about your mindset and thinking patterns.

 If you’re looking to build more resilience and mental strength, don’t “just step out of your comfort zone”.

 - Choose the experience well